MrMicrowaveOven/AlgorithmsCurriculum/README.md

     * 1 means "Want to work there".
 Should be 10-15%
 * To find companies, see the Companies tab in Jobberwocky, the Tech Companies spreadsheets ([NY][ny-tech-companies] & [SF][bay-tech-companies]) or any other job board.
 Some suggested job boards are [here][job-boards].

+NY:
+* Continue pairboarding at 11am
+* Begin [job app materials reviews][job-app-materials-reviews]
+  * Do this every weekday until W11D2.
+Ask your reviewees for the links before they start pairboarding.
+  * Finish all reviews by 3pm, so you should start right after lunch.
+* Send your reviewers the links to your Job App Materials before you start pairboarding at 11am.
+* Build your list of companies you'll apply to
+  * Add 15 companies to [Jobberwocky][jobberwocky] per day until you find a job
+  * Edit the status to "Will Apply" until you send your application
+    * Hover over the company name to add application details.
+    * While you're researching the company, craft your company blurb.
+For more about blurbs, see the [cover letter][cover-letter] page.
+  * Rank companies 1 to 3
+    * 3 means "Not dying to work there" or "Don't know enough about them".
+Should be 45-55% of them.
+    * 2 means "Looks like a cool place".
+Should be 35-40% of them.
+    * 1 means "Want to work there".
+Should be 10-15%
+* To find companies, see the Companies tab in Jobberwocky, the Tech Companies spreadsheets ([NY][ny-tech-companies] & [SF][bay-tech-companies]) or any other job board.
+Some suggested job boards are [here][job-boards].
+* Keep working on application materials and JS games whenevere you aren't pairboarding, peer reviewing, or finding companies to apply to.

 [roadmap-template]: https://docs.google.com/a/appacademy.io/spreadsheets/d/11PUvMqG2h_9RFFp9h4xv34Uo5T0cOdrtOtEholVEHA4

 ## W10D4
+SF:
 * Nothing new.
-At this point, you have 3 things to do every day: pairboarding (NY), job app materials reviews, and add 15 companies to your job search roadmap.
+At this point, you have 2 things to do every day: job app materials reviews, and add 15 companies to your job search roadmap.

-* SF only: Attend the Interview Skills lecture.
+* Attend the Interview Skills lecture.
 Bring paper and pen to this lecture.

+NY:
+* Nothing new.
+At this point, you have 3 things to do every day: pairboarding, job app materials reviews, and add 15 companies to your job search roadmap.

 ## W10D5
+SF:
+* Last day of reviweing Job App Materials.
+Make it good!
+* Attend the Personal Pitch workshop
 * [Polish your personal pitch.][personal-pitch] NY: Practice your pitch every day with your pairboarding partner- give each other feedback.
 * Polish your [GitHub][github] and [LinkedIn][linkedin] profiles
 * Read about [performance analysis and big O][big-o].
 * Read [What do software engineers actually do?][what-software-engineers-do]

-SF only:
-* Last day of reviweing Job App Materials.
-Make it good!
-* Attend the Personal Pitch workshop
+NY:
+* [Polish your personal pitch.][personal-pitch] Practice your pitch every day with your pairboarding partner- give each other feedback.
+* Polish your [GitHub][github] and [LinkedIn][linkedin] profiles
+* Read about [performance analysis and big O][big-o].
+* Read [What do software engineers actually do?][what-software-engineers-do]

 [personal-pitch]: ./self-presentation/personal-pitch.md
 [what-software-engineers-do]: ./engineering-culture/software_engineer_work.md